-The example C# projects distributed with the SDK show how to use all the content extractor types in addition to examples showing how to use DocumentIdentifier class to identify directories containing files in parallel and also several examples of how to use the PlatformWorker class to process batches of documents as a task and also how to process archives and mail stores as their own task.
+The example C# sample projects distributed with the SDK show how to use all the content extractor types in addition to an example showing how to use DocumentIdentifier class to identify files in parallel.
+There are also several examples showing how to use the .NET PlatformWorker class to process a set of documents as a task, process a large archive as task, and process a mail store (.pst,.ost,.mbox) as a task.

-See the 'API Reference' for detailed descriptions of all SDK API classes.
+See the 'API Reference' for detailed descriptions of all .NET SDK API classes.

 Can Open Discover™ SDK decrypt password protected documents?

 The SDK can decrypt common office formats such as Microsoft Office 97-2003, Microsoft Office 2007-2016, Open Document Formats (OpenOffice and Libre Office), ZIP, 7Z, RAR, and PDF by cycling through a user supplied list of known passwords.

 The SDK identifies many encrypted document formats.
 Knowing if a document is encrypted is useful for many reasons, such as:

 - To get document passwords from key people leaving a company